 The Westmead Feelings Program 2 (WFP 2) is a 15-month intervention program developed by The Children’s Hospital at Westmead and published by ACER.
 The program enables facilitators to teach emotion recognition, perspective-taking, problem-solving and emotion regulation skills to children aged 8 to 14 years old with autism spectrum disorder (ASD) without accompanying intellectual impairment.

 Westmead Feelings Program 2 is aimed at children with fluent speech who are able to read and write.

 The comprehensive online WFP 2 Facilitator Certification Course is designed to provide professionals with the knowledge, skills and confidence to effectively implement the 15-month WFP 2 intervention in their setting to the highest standard.

-This course is highly recommended for teachers, special educators, psychologists, allied health and disability practitioners who intend to provide WFP 2 in their setting, and wish to gain the knowledge, skills and confidence to successfully implement the program.
+This course is suitable for teachers, special educators, psychologists, allied health and disability practitioners who intend to provide WFP 2 in their setting, and wish to gain the knowledge, skills and confidence to successfully implement the program.

 Note: Purchase of the Westmead Feelings Program 2 Resource Kit is restricted to psychologists, speech therapists, occupational therapists, allied health professionals, special educators, school counsellors and teachers.